Leow Thye Yih: Leaving DAP to contest in the 2022 general election as an independent candidate

 Two days before the Nomination Day of the 2022 general election and 2022 Perak state election on 3 November 2022, he left DAP after the party decided not to nominate him as a candidate in both the general election and the state election.
 He also announced his candidacy to contest for the Taiping federal seat as an independent candidate and called on Taiping voters to give him a chance to do more for Taiping.
 He explained that he left the party out of "desperation" to bring greater development to the area and to raise the standard of living of the Taiping people.
 He also hoped that voters would consider voting based on the performance of candidates instead of voting based on party lines.
 He faced his former party comrade and caretaker Member of Parliament (MP) for Ipoh Timor Wong Kah Woh who was nominated by DAP and PH to contest for the Taiping seat in the election.
-He also thanked DAP for nominating him to contest for the Aulong and Pokok Assam state seats in the 2013 and 2018 Perak state elections.He lost the election to Wong by a minority of 45,944 votes, garnering only 1,154 votes, which is 1.36% of the total votes and losing the deposit of RM 10,000.
+He also thanked DAP for nominating him to contest for the Aulong and Pokok Assam state seats in the 2013 and 2018 Perak state elections.
+He lost the election to Wong by a majority of 45,944 votes, garnering only 1,154 votes, which is 1.36% of the total votes and losing the deposit of RM 10,000.
 For the deposit to be refunded, he has to garner at least 10,597 votes, which is 12.5% of the total votes.